IhuliR/IhuliR/README.md

 * Implemented JWT-based authentication with access and refresh tokens
 * Coordinated backend architecture and API contracts with frontend and design requirements

-The core backend is implemented; the current development stage is focused mainly on frontend development and API integration.
+The core backend is implemented; the current stage focuses on frontend integration and further product development.

 <p>
   <a href="https://github.com/IhuliR/teamlab_backend">Backend repository</a>